rxcle/rxindi-support/v2/help.md

 /data/*[@name="children"]/*[@name="name"]  => "childObject"
 ```

-The second path is a bit convoluted for this particular case, but it demonstrates how to access data for property names which would not be valid as XML element names (e.g. ones containing spaces, special characters or starting with numbers) - something which is not possible with `Classic` mode.
+The second path is a bit convoluted for this particular case, but it demonstrates how to access data for property names which would not be valid as XML element names (e.g. ones containing spaces, special characters or starting with numbers).

 Possible values for the `type` attribute:
 - `object`